Why should I attend the Dental Assisting Program at Rose State College when there may be other programs in my community?

 Yes.
 Applicants who have been accepted into the Program are required to complete a criminal and sex offender background check prior to the beginning of the first semester.
 Future employment and certification may be affected by the results of these background checks. it is advisable to check with the Oklahoma Board of Dentistry and the Dental Assisting National Board prior to program entry to inquire about obtaining state and national certification if you have a positive background check.

 I currently hold a higher education degree.
-Do I still have to take the ACT and Compass tests?
+Do I still have to take the ACT test?

 Yes.
-Applications without current ACT and Compass scores are considered incomplete and will not be considered.
+Applications without a current ACT score is considered incomplete and will not be considered.

 Is the program offered on a part-time schedule?